rollthecloudinc/hedge/README.md

 ### demo.druidcloud.io

 > State of the art cloud environment for building sustainable, low energy web experiences.
-Architected from the ground up to be the most optimized platform for rapid green website building and distri…
+Architected from the ground up to be the most optimized platform for rapid green website building and distribution to online audiences across the globe.

 Create new demo page.